 • A severe stroke suffered while working at the University of Sargodha marked the beginning of years of declining health.

-• His death follows the loss of his brother Tariq Hassan last year, leaving a deep void among friends, colleagues, and the journalist community.
+• His death follows the loss of his brother Tariq Hassan last year, leaving a deep void among friends and colleagues.

 Newsroom